Comet C/2025 A6 (Lemmon) -A return of an Anglo-Saxon comet?

 Goodaver: Then and Now

-Please be aware Goodaver circle is on private land and permission must be sought before visiting it.
+Please be aware that Goodaver Circle is on private land and permission must be sought before visiting it.

-Within the digitalised Stanley Opie collection of photographs in Penzance’s Morrab Library, there are three images entitled “Unidentified stone circle.
-Possibly on Bodmin Moor”.
-The photos give an impression of a typical Bodmin Moor circle in the style of the Stripple Stones, situated on open moorland with extensive views.
-But on closer inspection, it cannot be the Stripple stones as the stones and landscape do not match details in the images.
+Within the digitised Stanley Opie collection of photographs at Penzance’s Morrab Library, three images bear the title “Unidentified stone circle.
+Possibly on Bodmin Moor.”
+These photos initially evoke the essence of a typical Bodmin Moor circle akin to the Stripple Stones, nestled in expansive moorland with panoramic vistas.

 The Rabbit stone helped orientate the circle in the photos (to the left of the image

-It helped that there are a number of unusually shaped stones.
-One in particularly got named the rabbit stone after having a similar profile of the Lindt rabbit, it can be seen on the left of this image.
+It helped that there were several unusually shaped stones.
+One in particular got named the rabbit stone after having a similar profile of the Lindt rabbit, it can be seen on the left of this image.
 (I should say at this stage that the circle was heavily restored in 1906 and some of the stones are thought to have been replaced incorrectly, even upside down).

 Opie Photograph no 1

-The rise in the ground beyond the circle is Brown Gelly, this is towards the southwest.
-This Tor is obscured by the trees in the left of the more recent image.
-The area has a number of interesting ancient sites on it including a number of Cairns on the top, which can be seen on the ridgeline of the image.
+The rise in the ground beyond the circle is Brown Gelly, which is towards the southwest.
+This Tor is obscured by the trees on the left of the more recent image.
+The area has several interesting ancient sites on it including some Cairns on the top, which can be seen on the ridgeline of the image.
 There can be no solar or lunar alignment with these local cairns as they are too far to the south when standing within the circle.

 Stanley Opie, “Unidentified stone circle.
 Possibly on Bodmin Moor,” Morrab Library Photographic Archive, accessed January 4, 2022, http://photoarchive.morrablibrary.org.uk/items/show/6371